SachinRao033/Brainwave_Matrix_Intern-Task_02/README.md

 Step 5:- OUTPUT - Deploy Static Web Application.

-• Copy the public IP address of your VM, open a browser, and navigate to it.
+• Copy the external/public IP address of your VM instance.
+• Open a web browser and paste the IP address in the URL bar.
-• Your application should now be running.
+• Your static website should now be live.

 ![Copied Public IP-Image](https://github.com/user-attachments/assets/e6945777-8ba2-413b-9671-6621566d024c)